NativeScript/docs-v7/getting-started.md

 <Image src="https://www.nativescript.org/images/default-source/landingpages/logo.png" />
 ```

 The second way is to point at an image that lives within your app's `app` folder.
-For instance if you have an image at `app/images/logo.png`, you can use it with:
+For example if you have an image at `app/images/logo.png`, you can use it with:

 ``` XML
 <Image src="~/images/logo.png" />